 These webinars are an ideal way for students to get a refresher on PsycINFO if they have had training earlier in the semester.
 Please help us spread the word to interested students and faculty!

 Three new journals will be added to PsycARTICLES® over the course of 2016.
 We will provide updates on their availability throughout the year.
 More information about APA’s journals, including special issues, is available on our website.

-PsycARTICLES users on APA PsycNET® (including subscribers to APA PsycNET Gold, Gold Plus, and Platinum), EBSCOhost, Ovid, and ProQuest can review the first issue by browsing PsycARTICLES or by performing a title search for the journal.
+PsycARTICLES users on APA PsycNET® (including subscribers to APA PsycNET Gold, Gold Plus, and Platinum), EBSCOhost, Ovid and ProQuest can review all available issues by browsing PsycARTICLES or by performing a title search for the journal.

-Learn more about Stigma and Health, including manuscript submission policies and information about subscribing in print.
+Learn more about The Humanistic Psychologist, including manuscript submission policies and information about subscribing in print.